yogasetiawan11/Kubernetes/README.md

 - **Auto healing**: whenever The container is goes down Kubernetes will start a New container Automatically, restarts failed containers and replaces them if needed.
 - **Service discovery and load balancing**: Exposes containers using DNS names or IP addresses and distributes traffic.
 - **Efficient resource utilization**: Schedules containers based on available resources.

+In short, Kubernetes is the industry-standard platform for managing complex, containerized applications at scale.
+However, its power comes with complexity, and it's essential to weigh the benefits against the overhead for your specific use case.